 The kindergarten classroom is a fun, engaging, and safe learning environment.
 From the monthly river trip to the Monday loop walks, to the daily exciting activities with our new reading and math curriculum, this classroom is a very active place.
-The kindergarteners receive instruction in reading, math, social studies, science, music, art, library, and every student’s favorite part of the day: recess!
+The kindergarteners receive instruction in reading, math, social studies, science, Spanish, music, art, library, and every student’s favorite part of the day: recess!
 To learn more about the current agenda’s activities, projects, and focus areas, please contact Krista Booher.

 The 1-2 classroom is a busy, structured, solution-oriented learning environment where you will hear singing, shouting, and giggling, too.
 First and second grades are separated for reading, math, and writing and combined for science, social studies, Spanish, music, art, PE, technology, and library.
 Families are always welcome.
 Call or email Ms. Knutson.

 3rd and 4th grade at WGE is an inspiring and fun-filled place to learn!
 Students are welcomed into a classroom where they can feel secure and learn from each other.
 Mistakes are embraced, as that is how learning takes place.
 Students are encouraged to do their best and cultivate a growth mindset.
 Core curriculum for 3rd and 4th graders includes reading, math, writing, science, social studies, music, art, physical education, technology, Spanish, and library, as well as, weekly class meetings.
 Feel free to come in, call, or email Mrs. Hebert to learn more about the happenings in 3rd and 4th grade.